Bishop Briggs: 2015–2017: Debut singles and EP

 After moving to Los Angeles, Briggs wrote and played all over the city in any venue she could, eventually recording her first single "Wild Horses" in July 2015.
-Many listeners found Briggs via Shazam when seeing an Acura commercial which features the song.
+Many listeners found Briggs via Shazam when seeing an Acura commercial which features the song during the Super Bowl.
 In late 2015, "Wild Horses" began climbing the charts again, entering the top 30 on the Billboard Alternative Songs chart and top 13 on the Billboard Twitter Emerging Artist charts.

 In January 2016, Briggs released the single "River".
-The song was a commercial success.
-The song reached number 1 on Hype Machine's Popular charts and on Spotify's US Viral 50 and No. 2 on the Global Viral 50.
+The song was a commercial success and reached number 1 on Hype Machine's Popular charts and on Spotify's US Viral 50 and No. 2 on the Global Viral 50, as well as hitting the Top 10 on three different Billboard charts.
 It also received an Honorable Mention on Shazam's predicted Songs of the Summer 2016, which was featured in Billboard.
 "River" climbed into the top 3 on the 'Billboard Alternative Songs chart and top 10 on the Billboard Hot Rock, Rock Airplay and Twitter Emerging Artist charts.

 In May 2016, she released her third single, "The Way I Do".
 She was the opening act for Coldplay in the fall of 2016 on nine of their tour dates, and also opened for Kaleo throughout their fall tour.
 Briggs made her television debut on 1 August 2016, performing "River" on The Tonight Show Starring Jimmy Fallon.
+The video received more than 260 million views on YouTube.
 She released her fourth single, "Pray (Empty Gun)" on 12 August 2016.
 The song was featured in the season 2 finale of the MTV show Scream.
 On 23 September 2016, Briggs released the single "Be Your Love".
 Her first physical release was a self-titled 12" vinyl EP in a limited-edition run of 1,200 copies, released on Record Store Day Black Friday in 2016.

 In December 2016, Briggs released the official video for "Wild Horses" through W Magazine.

 Bishop Briggs opened on the main stage at the 2017 Panorama Festival in New York City and played Coachella 2017.
 Briggs contributed to the soundtrack of xXx: Return of Xander Cage with her song "Mercy".
 She featured in Cold War Kids' song "So Tied Up", released in March 2017.

 Briggs' self-titled EP was re-released digitally on 14 April 2017, featuring four songs released on the vinyl EP and two previously unreleased songs, "Dark Side" and "The Fire".
-In 2020, "Dark Side" was heard in Avengers (2020 video game).
+In 2020, "Dark Side" was heard in Avengers.

 2018: Church of Scars

-In February 2018, Republic Records released Briggs' cover version of the 1988 INXS hit "Never Tear Us Apart" as a single cut from the soundtrack to the film Fifty Shades Freed, which she also sang as part of a duet on Season 16 of American Idol.

 Briggs' debut album, Church of Scars, was released on 20 April 2018.